-A growing number of countries and regions are adopting data security laws and regulations that are mainly focused on the protection of personal data and guidance on usage and accessibility to all concerned.
-The regulations also aim to ensure that providers of personal data are treated in a fair way, and sharing of data is done legitimately.
+A growing number of countries and regions are adopting data security laws and regulations that are mainly focused on protecting personal data and guidance on usage and accessibility to all concerned.
+The regulations also aim to ensure that providers of personal data are treated fairly and sharing of data is done legitimately.

 General Data Protection Regulation (GDPR)

 In April 2016, the European Union (EU) adopted the General Data Protection Regulation (GDPR), which requires businesses and organizations that deal with personal data to protect the personal data and privacy of EU citizens on transactions between member states.